Zoning Board of Adjustment

 Responsibilities & Purpose

 Establishment of ZBA is required under North Carolina law for each municipality that enforces zoning regulations.
-The powers and duties of the ZBA, like the ABC Commission, are outlined in state statutes.
+The Zoning Board of Adjustment shall operate according to powers granted under the authority of North Carolina G.S.
+160A-388.
 The ZBA is established as a "quasi-judicial" administrative Board that operates on a level between the enforcement officials of the Town of Black Mountain and the courts.

 The purpose of the ZBA is to hear and decide appeals from and review any order, requirement, decision, or determination made by an administrative official charged with enforcement of an ordinance adopted pursuant to the land use regulations adopted by the Town of Black Mountain.
 In addition, under the provisions of the Town's zoning regulations, the ZBA is responsible for the issuance of Conditional Use Permits.